Alt-Org/Altzone/Doc/Doxygen/Battle/additional-documentation/pages/1-concepts-player-.md

 which then in turn call the corresponding method for the character class of the specified player character.
 This way each characters possible character class methods are always correctly called.

-The data QComponents are attached to the [{Player Character Entities}](#page-concepts-player-character-entity) which is used by the C# class of the corresponding character class.

 <br/>

 ### Player Character Class List {#page-concepts-player-characters-class-list}